sam1392000/UI-Training-Works/README.md

 # UI-Training-Works
 All Works done on UITraining

-EveyDay work will be on different branch
+#Everyday work will be on different branch